lagaguate/ecomod/README.md

 To use ecomod, the following standard for directory structures for source code and data must be adhered to:

     ecomod ("ecomod.directory", see below)
-    |--- project name 1
+        |___ project name 1
-    	|--- src (location of main scripts, sequentially numbered if sequence is important )
+      	|___ src (location of main scripts, sequentially numbered if sequence is important )
-    	    |--- _Rfunctions (location of functions supporting the project, there can be subdirectories if desired)
+      	    |___  _Rfunctions (location of functions supporting the project, there can be subdirectories if desired)
-    |--- project name 2 (etc)
+        |___ project name 2 (etc)

     ecomod_data ("ecomod.datadirectory", see below)
-    |--- project name 1
+        |___ project name 1
-    	|--- (various subdirectories as required by the project)
+      	  |___ (various subdirectories as required by the project)
-    	|--- (etc)
+      	  |___ (etc)
-    |--- project name 2 (etc)
+        |___ project name 2 (etc)

 The above root directories must be defined using the following key variable names:

-    ecomod.workdirectory = file.path( "C:", "R", "workspace" )    ### replace with correct path to R workspace
+    ecomod.directory = file.path( "C:", "path", "to", "ecomod" )           ### replace with correct path to local ecomod directory ecomod.datadirectory = file.path( "C:", "path", "to", "ecomod_data" )  ### replace with correct path to local data directory

-    ecomod.datadirectory = file.path( "C:", "path", "to", "ecomod_data" )  ### replace with correct path to local data directory ... must have the same directory hierarchy source( file.path( ecomod.directory, "_ecomodSetup", "ecomod.rprofile.r" ) ) ### initializes the ecomod environment
+    source( file.path( ecomod.directory, "_ecomodSetup", "ecomod.rprofile.r" ) ) ### initializes the ecomod environment

-They can be defined as you like but it is simples to define them in your .Rprofile file (located in your 'home' directory).
+They can be defined where you prefer.
+It is probably simplest to define them in your .Rprofile file (located in your 'home' directory.
 If this file does not already exist, simply create a new file.
 In MSWindows, the home directory seems to be the "My Documents" directory (i.e. C:\Users\<user name>\Documents).
 If not known, run R and then type: getwd().
-In Linux and other UNIX variants, including MacOSX it is your usual home directory.
+In Linux and other UNIX variants, including MacOSX it is your usual home directory.)

 Example usage

+"loadfunctions()" is a simple function that reads in all files under a particular project directory in a structured manner.
-To load in all functions under the common/src/_Rfunctions/ and snowcrab/src/_Rfunctions/ you need to run the following:
+To load in all functions under the ecomod/common/src/_Rfunctions/ and ecomod/snowcrab/src/_Rfunctions/ you need to run the following:

     loadfunctions( c("common", "snowcrab") )